coolsamson7/aspyx/docs/index/service.md

 - `rest`
   channel that executes regular rest-calls as defined by a couple of decorators.

-All channels have the ability to react on changed URLs as provided by the component registry.
+All channels react on changed URLs as provided by the component registry.

 A so called `URLSelector` is used internally to provide URLs for every single call.
 Two subclasses exist that offer a different logic

-- `FirstURLSelector` returns the first URL of the list of possible URLs
+- `FirstURLSelector` always returns the first URL of the list of possible URLs
-- `RoundRobinURLSelector` switches between all URLs.
+- `RoundRobinURLSelector` switches sequentially between all URLs.

-In order to customize the behaviour, an around advice can be implemented easily:
+To customize the behavior, an around advice can be implemented easily:

 **Example**: